Murji'ah: Faith versus deeds

-Legacy
+Relationship to Abu Hanifa

-Abu Hanifa, founder of the Hanafi (c.
-699–767) school of Sunni jurisprudence, was often associated with the Murji'ah.
-In his al-Fiqh al-Akbar I he lay down probably the oldest surviving work regarding early Muslim creed, advocating respect for all the companions of Muhammad, withholding judgment regarding Uthman and Ali and predeterminism.
+Abu Hanifa (d.
+767), the founder of the Hanafi school of Sunni jurisprudence, was often associated with the Murji'ah.
+In his al-Fiqh al-Akbar, he lay down the oldest surviving work regarding early Muslim creed, advocating respect for all the companions of Muhammad, withholding judgment regarding Uthman and Ali and predeterminism.
 His works were fundamental to later Sunni theology, Hanbalism being an exception.
+For the Murji'ah, Abu Hanifa is a central figure, especially for his advocation of the use of the application of reason in legal decision-making.
+Therefore, Murji'ites adopted Hanafi jurisprudence.
+A number of Abu Hanifa's followers have been associated with or called a Murji', including Nūḥ ibn Abī Maryam (d.
+173/789–790) and Muhammad al-Shaybani.

+Influence

+The subsequent Maturidi school of Islamic theology is believed by some to have emerged out of the Murji'ah.